Okay, initially we were going to review just the Antonio Campos film Christine (2016). Then we decided to include Kate Plays Christine (2016).

-And the fixation of an online community in digging up a recording of her suicide is further indication of the problems with sensationalism and the distorted reality it creates.
+With Christine’s case, this is made worse by the fixation of an online community in trying to dig up a recording of her suicide—further indication of the problems with sensationalism and the distorted reality it creates.

 These people are pursuing a goal with complete entitlement, believing it’s their right to see the recording.
 All for a morbid kick—a crude moment of carnal satisfaction, with no concern for her surviving family, friends, and colleagues.

-And we believe the first film here does so in compassionate fashion.
+We believe the first Christine Chubbuck film here portrays her in compassionate, intelligent fashion.

-British actress Rebecca Hall stars as Christine Chubbuck in this Curzon Artificial Eye production.
+Simply called Christine, the 2016 release was directed by Antonio Campos.
+British actress Rebecca Hall stars as Christine Chubbuck in the Curzon Artificial Eye production.